Aneeshie/.dotfiles/README.md

-# ✨ MacOS/Linux Dotfiles Setup
+# ✨ MacOS Dotfiles Setup

 Welcome to my personal dotfiles repo!
 This setup is designed for a clean and comfy terminal workflow on macOS/Linux, especially with **Neovim**, **Tmux**, **Zsh**, and  **Ghostty** terminal.